pivotal-cf/docs-pks/upgrade.hbs.md

         then upgrade your existing Kubernetes clusters separately, deactivate **Upgrade all clusters errand**.
         For more information, see [Upgrading Clusters](upgrade-clusters.html).
         <p class="note warning"><strong>Warning:</strong> Deactivating the <strong>Upgrade all clusters errand</strong>
-        causes the TKGI version tagged in your Kubernetes clusters to fall behind the {{  vars.product }} tile version.
+        causes the {{ vars.product_short }} version tagged in your Kubernetes clusters to fall behind the {{  vars.product }} tile version.
         If you deactivate the <strong>Upgrade all clusters errand</strong>
         when upgrading the {{  vars.product }} tile,